Canning Frozen Vegetables from the Freezer

 Denise

 Denise, It would be safe to can them now.
-Just defrost and proceed with regular canning.
+Just defrost and proceed with regular hot pack canning.
 Your veggies must not be cold going into the canner.
 My only thought is, they might not have as nice a texture.
 Since they were frozen once, if you re-can them they might end up soft.
 If it were me I’d just plan on canning from now on and just use what you have out of the freezer.

 Of course, it might be a case of needing to empty your freezer.
 If that is the case then yes, go ahead and can as usual.